Artists: Hyelim Jeon, Yunju Shin

 Hyelim Jeon

-Hyelim Jeon’s work takes the form of a fictional series called Maladaptive Daydream, in which she copied her own archetype as the protagonist “Mileyh Noej” and reconstructs real-life events into episodic narratives.
+Hyelim Jeon’s work takes the form of a fictional series called Maladaptive Daydreaming, in which she created a copy of her own archetype as the protagonist “Mileyh Noej” and reconstructs real-life events into episodic narratives.
 Beginning with her own perception of reality, sensory experiences, and ways of observing the surrounding world, the series goes through processes of recording, replication, and transformation.
-It experiments with how personal experiences, subjectivity, and their cultural contexts can be preserved, reproduced, expanded, and translated, while exploring how individual subjectivity and fictional narratives can merge.
+It experiments with how personal experiences, subjectivity, and their cultural contexts can be preserved, reproduced, expanded, and translated in contemporary way, while exploring how individual subjectivity and fictional narratives can merge.

 Seoul Venue